npge/npge/README.md

   * `pangenome/pangenome.bs` pangenome
     (main output of the program);
+  * `pangenome/fragments.tsv` table with coordinates of all fragments in form: block, genome, chromosome, ac, start, stop, ori;
   * `pangenome/pangenome.ba` blockset alignment.
 Table file
     representing alignment in which "letters" are fragments of pangenome.
 This file is used by GUI viewer `qnpge`;